By Dany So

 Room to Read in Cambodia

-In a small rural village in Cambodia, inside a simple wooden house resting on bamboo floors, a young girl named Vet Senghong grew up in a world shaped by hardship.
+In a small village in Cambodia, inside a simple wooden house resting on bamboo floors, a young girl named Vet Senghong grew up in a world shaped by hardship.

 This transformation also led her back to Room to Read, this time not as a student but as a social mobilizer.
 Taking on the very role that once guided her, she now mentors and supports 121 girls across three classes, using Room to Read’s life skills education content and curriculum.
 She listens, encourages and stands beside them in moments of struggle — just as someone once did for her.
 A girl who once needed guidance has now become a source of strength for others, a young leader her community trusts and admires.